 1. This notice explains HSE's role in the enforcement of the Working Time Regulations (WTR) in the offshore sector

 2. The Working Time Regulations 1998 are extended offshore by the Working Time (Amendment) Regulations 2003.
 The amended Regulations came into force on 1 August 2003.
-WTR deal with terms and conditions of employment and are made by the Department for Business, Enterprise and Regulatory Reform (formerly the Department of Trade and Industry (DTI)).
+WTR deal with terms and conditions of employment and are made by the Department for Business, Innovation and Skills (formerly Business, Enterprise and Regulatory Reform and the Department of Trade and Industry (DTI)).